Tommy-Nguyen-cpu/Tommy-Nguyen-cpu/README.md

 ---

 ## 🗂️ Featured Projects
+The projects below are housed in private repositories, but if you're curious to see them in action, feel free to reach out—I'd be happy to set up a quick demo!
 - **🕹️ Zone Zero**
   A first-person horror stealth game where players must explore a maze, uncover hidden notes, and avoid a lurking, terrifying monster.